Afghanistan–Russia relations

 Relations between Afghanistan and Russia first emerged in the 19th century.
 At the time they were placed in the context of "The Great Game", Russian–British confrontations over Afghanistan from 1840 to 1907.
 The Soviet Union was the first country to establish diplomatic relations with Afghanistan following the Third Anglo-Afghan War in 1919.
 On 28 February 1921, Afghanistan and the Soviet Russia signed a Friendship Treaty.
 The Soviet Union intervened in Afghanistan against the Basmachi movement in 1929 and 1930.

 Following the Second World War, the Kingdom of Afghanistan and the Soviet Union formed a friendly relationship, and the latter provided much aid and development to Afghanistan.
 Following the Saur Revolution, the two countries signed a friendship treaty in 1978.
 In 1979 the Soviet Union invaded Afghanistan in Operation Storm-333.
 This action precipitated a negative reaction in most of the Muslim world, and contributing to a decline in Afghanistan's prosperity and a strengthening of lawlessness and radical elements within the country.
 The Russian-backed Afghan government collapsed in 1992.
 However, Russo-Afghan relations have improved somewhat in the years following the conflict.
+The Islamic Republic of Afghanistan under Hamid Karzai was also one of the few countries that recognized the 2014 Russian annexation of Crimea.

+In July 2025, Russia became the first country to recognize the Islamic Emirate of Afghanistan.
+On 16 January 2026, the Russian government formally accepted the credentials of Gul Hasan, the Taliban-appointed ambassador to Moscow, granting him official diplomatic status.
 Russia now has an embassy in Kabul and a consulate-general in Mazar-e-Sharif, and Afghanistan has an embassy in Moscow.

-Afghanistan under Hamid Karzai is also one of the few countries that recognised the annexation of Crimea by the Russian Federation in 2014.
-In 2025, Russia became the first country to recognize the Islamic Emirate of Afghanistan.